-TERM NOTES TEIM Hashtags should always be in lower case unless they refer to specific acronyms (MOTW, club/nation code) Hashtags should as much a possible be part of the sentence (see example below) if it can't be included in the natural sentence, they should be mentioned at the end of the caption Example: 16 clubs will take part in #ehfcl 2021/22 starting directly at group phase.
-Which one is your favourite? #ehfcl Hashtags behave has a normal word in the sentence, if the context requires it should be followed by punctuation, possessive marks, etc. Tags should as much a possible be part of the sentence (see example below) if it can't be included in the natural sentence, they should be mentioned at the end of the caption Example: Are you or a friend a @fcbhandbol's fan? @ Tag him/her in the comments and get a chance to win exclusive posters of your favourite team! @victortomas8 @tchoufy10 #ehfcl Tags behave has a normal word in the sentence, if the context requires it should be followed by punctuation, possessive marks, etc. Emojis should use the default skin tone (yellow smiley) Facella Not more than 3 emojis next to each other Emojis Not more than 5 emojis in one caption The state of The handball player emoji is gendered, use it according to the related competition #MOTW Refers to Match of the Week Must always be all capital letters #MOTWown or in an Refers to the Match of the Week experience #MOTWexperience To use only when promoting or reporting about the Match of the Week experience Refers to EHF Champions League #ehfcl Common to men's and women's competitions Should be use in addition of the sponsored competition name Must always be all lawar sees.
-Must always be all lower case Defers to FUE Champions Longius FUE FINAL 4. #ehffinal4 Refers to EHF Champions League EHF FINAL4 Common to mon's and woman's competitions #EIIIIIIal4 Common to men's and women's competitionsMust always be all lower case Refers to seasonal EHF Champions League 2020/21 campaign "Showtime #showtimeforchampions for Champions!"
-To use with campaign videos and key visuals Refers to EHF European League #ehfel Common to men's and women's competitions Must always be all lower case #ehfec Refers to EHF European Cup Common to men's and women's competitions Must always be all lower case Refers to one EHF EURO tournament #ehfeuroXXXX XXXX should be replaced by the year of the concerned EHF EURO example: #ehfeuro2020 Common to men's and women's events happening the same year Must always be all lower case
+TERM NOTES TEIMI Hashtags should always be in lower case unless they refer to specific acronyms (MOTW, club/nation code) Hashtags should as much a possible be part of the sentence (see example below) if it can't be included in the natural sentence, they should be mentioned at the end of the caption Example: 16 clubs will take part in #ehfcl 2023/24 starting directly at group phase.
+Which one is your favourite? #ehfcl Hashtags behave has a normal word in the sentence, if the context requires it should be followed by punctuation, possessive marks, etc. Tags should as much a possible be part of the sentence (see example below) if it can't be included in the natural sentence, they should be mentioned at the end of the caption Example: Are you or a friend a @fcbhandbol's fan? @ Tag him/her in the comments and get a chance to win exclusive posters of your favourite team! @victortomas8 @tchoufy10 #ehfcl Tags behave has a normal word in the sentence, if the context requires it should be followed by punctuation, possessive marks, etc. Emojis should use the default skin tone (yellow smiley) Emojis Not more than 3 emojis next to each other Emojis Not more than 5 emojis in one caption The handball player emoji is goodered, use it according to the related.
+The handball player emoji is gendered, use it according to the related competition #MOTW Refers to Match of the Week #MOTW Must always be all capital letters Refers to EHF Champions League #ehfcl Common to men's and women's competitions Should be use in addition of the sponsored competition name Must always be all lower case Refers to EHF Champions League EHF FINAL4 #ehffinal4 Common to men's and women's competitions Must always be all lower case #DareToRise Refers to seasonal EHF Champions League 2023/24 campaign "Dare to Rise" Used with campaign videos and key visua Refers to EHF European League #ehfel Common to men's and women's competitions Must always be all lower case #ohfoo Refers to EHF European Cup Common to mon's and warmen's common titions. #ehfec Common to men's and women's competitionsMust always be all lower case Refers to one EHF EURO tournament #ehfeuroXXXX XXXX should be replaced by the year of the concerned EHF EURO example: #ehfeuro2020 Common to men's and women's events happening the same year Must always be all lower case Refers to EHF Beach Handball EUROs #bheuroXXXX Common to men's and women's competitions XXXX should be replaced by the year of the concerned EHF Beach Handball EURO example: #bheuro2025